List of ingredients and their benefits

 spearmint leaves - dried or fresh

 For red, itchy eyes: An infusion containing fresh or dried spearmint leaves can help to stimulate the production of tears and refresh the eyes when used as an eyebath.
 In addition, eye baths with spearmint tea alleviate burning and itching.
-Go to Eye Baths
+Recipes for Eye Baths

 spike-lavender essential oil